hhoangsonnw/hhoangsonnw/README.md

 - Sophomore IT student at **HUST**, building a deep focus on **DFIR** — tracing the full attack lifecycle from intrusion through artifact analysis and recovery.
 - I work with forensic artifacts from memory, network traffic, endpoints, logs, and suspicious files.
 - I care about evidence-driven analysis, clean reporting, repeatable workflows, and practical detection engineering.
-- Continuously improving through CTF challenges (HackTheBox, CyberDefenders) and various online competitions
+- Continuously improving through CTF challenges (HackTheBox, CyberDefenders) and various online competitions.

 ---